 The second quadrant includes things which are not urgent, i.e, need not be done at this precise moment but are nevertheless important.
 These could include committing to a regular exercise habit, visiting your parents, or signing up for volunteer work.
 The action word for this quadrant is PLAN.

-The third quadrant comprise of the activities which are urgent but not really that important such as answering texts or answering the doorbell.
+The third quadrant comprises of the activities which are urgent but not that important such as answering texts or answering the doorbell.

 According to the Eisenhower matrix, you should be delegating these tasks to others.
 And the last quadrant is the “Not important- Not Urgent category”.

 Activities such as surfing aimlessly through social media or watching too much TV falls into this category.
 And what needs to be done to the things occupying the 4th quadrant of the matrix?
 Eliminate.